Law enforcement by country: Denmark

 The main law enforcement agency is the Police of Denmark (da: Politiet), under the Danish Ministry of Justice, including 12 common police districts, the state nationwide police force Rigspolitiet, the national intelligence service Politiets Efterretningstjeneste and the special tactical forces Politiets Aktionsstyrke.
 Further more a Danish military police branch (da: Militærpolitiet) and Danish home guard unit Politihjemmeværnet exists.

+Dominican Republic

+The country has a single police force, the Dominican National Police (Policía Nacional Dominicana), which is divided into specialized units, such as homicide investigation, anti-narcotics, tourist police, and financial crimes.
+Although it is not a gendarmerie but a civilian force (under the authority of the Ministry of the Interior and Police), its ranks and structure are similar to those of the Dominican Army.

+Ecuador

+The National Police of Ecuador (Policía Nacional del Ecuador) is the only national police force and the main civil law enforcement agency of the country, and its subordinate to the Ministry of the Interior.
+In addition to its functions as a security police force, it has a specialized investigative division, the Judiciary Police (Policía Judicial).

 El Salvador

 Law enforcement in El Salvador is a national civilian police.
 It covers the Salvadoran territory, and it has five divisions (Traffic, Tourism, General Inspection, Community, and its academy).
 The National Civil Police was constituted on the Article 159 to establish after the Salvadoran Civil War, and maintained by the Ministry of Justice and Public Safety.

 Egypt

 The Egyptian National Police, a department of the Ministry of Interior, is responsible for law enforcement in Egypt.
 The Central Security Forces, a paramilitary force, is responsible for assisting the police.
 The Egyptian Army also has a Military Police Corps divided into 24 battalions.